-Shakespeare journal prompts
+Shakespeare journal prompts for high school students

-GREAT actors use many techniques to get inside the minds of their characters.
+Great actors use many techniques to get inside the minds of their characters.
 With these Shakespeare journal prompts, high schoolers can learn firsthand how writing helps actors bring characters to life!

 1. Fairy Antics